karlo-karagic/onboarding/README.md

  --------- | --- | ------- | ----------
 appId | 173 | 167 | 167
 appIdentifier | ca315772-4803-4b48-ae99-5683133770e6 | fb61abc6-aa85-4a7f-b032-8c3d5cf31d29 | fb61abc6-aa85-4a7f-b032-8c3d5cf31d29

+**You should be able to run your completely functional app!

+## 3.- App styling

+We have [app styler](https://appmanager.poq.io/style) which is where all the styles are configured.
+App styler will provide a JSON and a zip file with resources.

+* For the JSON file, you will need to use our Android Studio plugin.
+* The zip file contains icons and fonts
+  * For the icons, you can use Resource Manager from Android Studio to import them;
+  * Resource Manager -> + -> import drawables -> select the folders android/iconand android/images;
+  * For the fonts, create a new resource folder called font and just drag and drop thefonts;

+  For more information about how to obtain the JSON file and the Android Studio plugin visit [click here](https://docs.poqcommerce.com/guides/app-styler/publishing-your-changes.html)

+### Challenge
+Use this [JSON](https://drive.google.com/file/d/1PFyAPsNt__TM9m-WXbsdXhQ9LPf3GqhG/view?usp=sharing) and this [zip file](https://drive.google.com/file/d/1ziJzRXZd-XKS6tLAhp8hZ8nFa1J5k6ND/view?usp=sharing) to style *My First Poq App*

+## 4. app_config and feature flags

+We use *app_config.xml* files to set feature flags and configuration parameters.
+To override these settings in your app, you just need to create an XML property with the same name.

+### Challenge
+One of these parameters is *aspect_ratio_image_view* which by default is set to 1.
+This parameter configures the aspect ratio of the images in the app.
+Change this parameter in your app to adjust the aspect ratio of your images;

+## 5. Replace a layout

+If you need to modify how a part of your app looks like, you can override the layout and create your own.
+To replace a layout:
+* The layout has a layout alias:
+  * Create your new layout file avoiding the layout name from platform
+  * Override the layout alias xml property pointing to your new layout
+* The layout does not have a layout alias:
+  * Create your new layout file matching the layout name from platform

+  ### Challenge
+  Modify the cart items to show a new message under the product title “Hello World!” and style your new text using app styling style *label_body*.